 Dissertation Title:“The Temple Well Purged or the Spoil of Traditional Religion?
-Negotiating Religious Identity at the Local Level during the Tudor Reformations, 1530–1553.”
+Iconoclasm, Iconophilia, and Negotiating Religious Change at the Local Level during the Tudor Reformations, 1530–1553.”

 “Churchwardens in early Tudor England: On the Edge of Sacred and Secular.”
 Selected Proceedings from “On the Edge,” March 2015.
 The Reading Medievalist, vol. 3, edited by H. Mahood (University of Reading, October 2016): 76-92.

 “From Bread and Wine to Body and Blood… and Back Again: The Significance of Changes Made to the Eucharist under Henry VIII and Edward VI.”
 Tufts Historical Review 8 (2015): 109–136.

 Review of Reading Augustine in the Reformation: The Flexibility of Intellectual Authority in Europe, 1500–1620, by Arnoud S. Q. Visser.
 Past Tense: Graduate Review of History 3, no. 1 (2015): 81–82.

 Review of A Very Brief History of Eternity, by Carlos Eire.
 Cultural Encounters—A Journal for the Theology of Culture 7, no. 1 (2011): 146–148.